eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 registration of a PID Provider or Attestation Provider.
 The conditions for this will be specified by each Registrar.

-Suspension or cancellation implies that the PID Provider or Attestation Provider access certificates are revoked.
+Suspension or cancellation implies that the PID Provider's or Attestation Provider's access certificates are revoked.
 As a result, the PID Provider or Attestation Provider will no longer be able to issue PIDs or attestations to Wallet Units.

-For a PID Provider, QEAA Provider, or PuB-EAA Provider, suspension or cancellation also implies that its status in the respective Trusted List will be changed to Invalid.
+For a PID Provider, QEAA Provider, or PuB-EAA Provider, suspension or cancellation also implies that its status in the respective Trusted List or LoTE will be changed to Invalid.
 As a result, Relying Parties will no longer trust PIDs or attestations issued by that Provider.
 For non-qualified EAA Providers, the applicable Rulebook (see [Topic 12](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a239-topic-12---attestation-rulebooks))